 - 1. The firm raising long-term capital typically incurs two types of flotation costs: (l) the underwriter's spread and (2) issuing costs.
 The former is typically the larger. - a.
 The underwriter's spread is the difference between the gross and net proceeds from a specific security issue.
-This absolute dollar difference is usually expressed as a percent of the gross proceeds. - b.
+This absolute dollar difference is usually expressed as a percentage of the gross proceeds. - b.
 Many components comprise issue costs.
-The two most significant are (1) printing and engraving and (2) legal fees.
-For comparison purposes, these, too, are usually expressed as a percent of the issue's gross proceeds. - 2.
+The two most significant are (l) printing and engraving and (2) legal fees.
+For comparison purposes, these costs are usually expressed as a percentage of the issue's gross proceeds. - 2.
 SEC data reveal two relationships about flotation costs. - a.
-Issue costs (as a percent of gross proceeds) for common stock exceed those of preferred stock, which in turn exceed those of bonds. - b.
-Total flotation costs per dollar raised decrease as the dollar size of the security issue increases.

-E. Regulation Aimed at Making the Goal of the Firm Work: The Sarbanes-Oxley Act

-- 1. In July 2002 Congress passed the Public Company Accounting Reform and Investor Protection Act.
+Issue costs (as a percentage of gross proceeds) for common stock exceed those of preferred stock, which in turn exceed those of bonds. - b.
+Total flotation costs per dollar raised decrease as the dollar size of the security issue increases. - E. Regulation Aimed at Making the Goal of the Firm Work: The Sarbanes-Oxley Act - 1.
+In July 2002, Congress passed the Public Company Accounting Reform and Investor Protection Act.
 The short name for the act became the Sarbanes-Oxley Act of 2002. - a.
 The Sarbanes-Oxley Act was passed as the result of a large series of corporate indiscretions. - b.
-The act holds corporate advisors (like accountants, lawyers, company officers, and boards of directors) who have access to or influence over company decisions strictly accountable in a legal sense for any instances of misconduct.
+The act holds corporate advisors (e.g., accountants, lawyers, company officers, and boards of directors) who have access to or influence over company decisions strictly accountable in a legal sense for any instances of misconduct.

 III.
-Rates of Return in the Financial Markets.
+Rates of Return in the Financial Markets

-A. Rates of Return over Long Periods
+A. Rates of Return Over Long Periods

-While interest rates are presently at historically low levels and stock prices have been extremely volatile since 2007, over the longer run:
+Although interest rates are presently at historically low levels and stock prices have been extremely volatile since 2007, the following relationships have been observed over the longer run (88 years from 1926 to 2014):

 - 1. The average inflation rate (the "inflation-risk premium") has been about 3.0 percent annually. - 2.
 The default-risk premium for long-term corporate bonds over long-term government bonds has between about 0.4 percent annually. - 3.
-Large common stocks earned 3.7 percent more than the rate earned on long-term corporate bonds.
+Large common stocks earned 4.0 percent more than the rate earned on long-term corporate bonds.